Erwing-Lira/Challenge-Android/README.md

 ![](1.jpeg)

-When you finish typing the CP that has 5 numbers, automatically the request to the API will be made to obtain the information and the polygon. <br>
+When you have finished typing the CP that has 5 numbers, automatically the request to the API will be made to obtain the information and the polygon. <br>

 ![](2.jpeg)